Loading…

 Principal Software Engineer, Red Hat

-Nikhil is a Principal Software Engineer at Red Hat, working on Red Hat OpenShift AI (RHOAI), focused on building Feature Store.
-He is enthusiastic about Open Source Technologies and previously he contributed to the foreman and fedora communities.
+Nikhil is a Principal Software Engineer at Red Hat, working on Red Hat OpenShift AI (RHOAI), focused on building Feature Store and contributing to Feast (https://feast.dev/) upstream project across Feature Server performance improvements, Registry REST API server, Kubernetes Scaling/HA...
+Read More →

 Friday June 19, 2026 3:10pm - 3:40pm IST